isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/more-about-changi-airport.md

 ![Alt text for image on Isomer site](/images/vol-17-issue-3/changi-airport-photo-essay/tower1.jpg)
 <div style="background-color: white;">The control tower of Changi Airport, 1996. <i>Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore</i>.</div>

-The design of the iconic 78-metre tall control tower came from a design competition held among architects of the Public Works Department.
+The design of the iconic 78-metre tall control tower came from a competition held among architects of the Public Works Department.
 It was built at a cost of S$8.4 million, while the building of the taxiway cost S$15 million.
 In 1985, these two structures won awards from the American Concrete Institute for the creative use of concrete in design.[^10]

 The video below shows the radome (the dome-like structure on top of the control tower) and the radar equipment inside it being replaced in 2015.